Melinda Esterházy

-Melinda Esterházy (born Melinda Ottrubay May 24, 1920 in Budapest; died August 27, 2014 in Eisenstadt) was a Hungarian-Austrian landowner and former ballet dancer.
+Melinda Esterházy (born Melinda Ottrubay, May 24, 1920, in Budapest – August 27, 2014, in Eisenstadt) was a Hungarian-Austrian landowner and former ballet dancer.
 She was the wife of Prince Paul Esterházy, an Austro-Hungarian nobleman of the Esterházy family.

 Esterházy inherited Paul's wealth after his death.
 Since she had no children, she created several foundations to preserve the cultural and historic heritage of the Esterházy family, with the historic family seat Schloss Esterházy in Eisenstadt as the centre of all activities.

 Life

 Early life and marriage

-Melinda Esterházy's parents were Dezsö (or Demeter) Ottrubay, president of the Budapest Higher Regional Court, and his wife Rose, née von Schmidt.
+Her parents were Dezsö (or Demeter) Ottrubay, president of the Budapest Higher Regional Court, and his wife Rose, née von Schmidt.
 She had a younger brother, Josef Ottrubay (1926–2015), who lived as a university lecturer in Lucerne.

 After high school, she starred in two feature films in 1939.
 At the age of 24 Melinda Ottrubay was appointed prima ballerina assoluta of the Budapest Opera.

 On August 3, 1946, Melinda Ottrubay married Prince Paul V Esterházy de Galántha in Budapest.
 The marriage remained childless.